awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup-configure.md

 ### Prometheus Scraping Jobs<a name="ContainerInsights-Prometheus-Setup-config-scrape"></a>

 The CloudWatch agent YAML files already have some default scraping jobs configured\.
 These are defined in the YAML files with `job_name` lines in the `scrape_configs` section\.
-For example, the following default `kubernetes-pod-jmx` section scrapes JMX exporter metrics\.
+For example, the following default `kubernetes-pod-jmx` section scrapes JMX exporter metrics from pods with Label `jmx_prometheus_metrics=true`\.

 ```
    - job_name: 'kubernetes-pod-jmx'